Five-try Ulster hammer Connacht in season opener

 Much of the first half was disjointed, marked by errors and penalties and while Ulster dominated territory and possession, they lacked composure and struggled to get across the gain-line at key times as they tried to move the ball quickly and combat the line speed of Connacht.

-Dan McFarland's men were eventually rewarded for their superiority when Billy Burns kicked to the corner, Alan O'Connor won the line-out and after a superb driving rolling maul, Doak fed the ball to Stuart McCloskey.
+Dan McFarland's men were eventually rewarded for their superiority after 27 minutes when Billy Burns kicked to the corner, Alan O'Connor won the line-out and after a superb driving rolling maul, Doak fed the ball to Stuart McCloskey.

 The Ulster centre charged at two defenders and produced an outrageous one-handed offload to Marshall, extending his right arm over them before deftly passing to his unmarked midfield partner, who had the simple task of dotting down behind the posts.